 - Which platforms are generating a lot of views, but not any further action?

-- Is TikTok actually bringing people to your course?
+- Is TikTok actually bringing people to your sales page?

 - Are Instagram Reels working better than feed posts?